philippslang/tensor_permeability/README.md

 	+ No assumptions are made on the orientation of upscaled pemability eigenvalues
 	+ No periodicity requirements are made as to the underlying geometry and permeability distribution
-	+ Emphasis on fractur support
+	+ Emphasis on fracture support

 - Incorporation of locally varying and tensor-form permeability and transmissivity